Future of the Royal Navy: Royal Fleet Auxiliary Ships

 The 2015 SDSR confirmed that three new large fleet solid support ships would be acquired for the Royal Fleet Auxiliary under the Fleet Solid Support Ship Programme to replace the single-hulled RFA Fort Victoria, which entered service in 1994, and RFA Fort Rosalie and RFA Fort Austin (both dating from the late 1970s).
 The ships were originally expected to enter service in the mid-2020s.
 The 2017 National Shipbuilding Strategy confirm this, noting that the Fleet Solid Support ships would be subjected to an international competition and be delivered by the mid-2020s.

 However, late in 2019 this competition was stopped in the face of criticism that the competition permitted the potential construction of the ships outside the UK.
 The competition was anticipated as likely to be restarted with revised terms of reference.
 On 21 October 2020, it was indicated that the competition for the FSS will be restarted in Spring 2021, covering three ships and it will be an international competition but the team must be a led by a British company.
 The 2021 defence white paper confirmed that three FSSS would be built.
 In May 2021 the competition to build the ships was relaunched with the aim of taking a decision within two years.
 In July 2022, Rear-Admiral Paul Marshall, the Senior Responsible Officer for the Fleet Solid Support ship project, told the House of Commons Select Defence Committee that the first ship was envisaged for service entry in 2028 with the third entering service by 2032.
+However, subsequently the Ministry of Defence indicated that the first ship would in fact not be operational until 2031.
 In November 2022 it was announced that Team Resolute (BMT, Harland & Wolff and Navantia) had been selected to build the ships with the start of construction anticipated in 2025.
 The manufacturing contract, with a value of 1.6 billion pounds, was signed in January 2023.